wimleers/rutorrent-stats/README.md

 Due to the vagueness surrounding `rutorrent`, I have no idea if this is compatible with future or previous versions of `rutorrent`.
 This was developed against two seedboxes that both run version 3.2 of `rutorrent` (and thus also version 3.2 of either RPC plug-in).

+The included XML-RPC library in PHP is copied verbatim from [Drupal 7.7][drupal-7.7].

 ## Future plans